mdroste/mdroste.github.io/_pages/about.md

 Hi!
 I am a Ph.D. candidate in economics at Harvard University.

 I study macroeconomics and public finance.
-I have broad research interests in the real effects of fiscal and monetary policy, with a particular focus on labor markets.
+I have broad research interests in the real effects of fiscal and monetary policy.

-I am on the 2023-2024 economics job market.
-I would be delighted to speak with you about my research!
-You can find more information about my job market paper on my [job market webpage](/jobmarket).
+I will be a postdoctoral fellow with the Stanford Initiative for Business, Taxation, and Society for the academic year 2024-2025.
+In fall 2025, I will begin as an assistant professor in the Department of Economics at the University of Southern California.

 You can contact me by email at [mdroste@fas.harvard.edu](mailto:mdroste@fas.harvard.edu).